Terry Sanderson (lacrosse)

 Terry Sanderson (August 22, 1952 – November 27, 2014) was the general manager of the Toronto Rock of the National Lacrosse League and has also held various coaching positions through the NLL.
 He was a member of the Sanderson family of Orangeville, Ontario, which has produced a number of lacrosse players and coaches.

 Sanderson began his NLL coaching career in 2000 with the Albany Attack.
 He coached the Attack for two seasons, compiling an 11–15 record.
 After the 2001 season, Sanderson resigned in order to take the head coach and GM position for the expansion Montreal Express.
 The Express only lasted a single season before folding.

 In 2002, Sanderson replaced his brother Lindsay as head coach of the Ottawa Rebel.
-The Rebel finished the 2003 season dead last in the NLL at 4–12, and folded after the season.
+The Rebel finished the 2003 season last in the NLL at 4–12, and folded after the season.

 Sanderson was inducted into the Canadian Lacrosse Hall of Fame as a builder in 2015.